 Acceleration of vesting of equity-based awards.
-Provisions of our Stock Incentive Plan allow our Board of Directors to grant stock based awards to employees and executive officers that provide for the acceleration of the vesting in the event of a change of control (as defined by the Plan).
-Currently, all of the Company's outstanding equity based awards include provisions that accelerate vesting of such awards in the event of a change of control.
-The Compensation Committee believes that these provisions are properly designed to promote stability during a change of control and enable our executive officers to focus on corporate objectives during a change of control, even if their employment may be subsequently terminated.
+In addition to the severance provisions contained in the employment agreements with our executive officers, provisions of our Stock Incentive Plan allow our Board of Directors to grant stock-based awards to employees and executives that provide for the acceleration of vesting in the event of a "change of control" (as defined in the Plan).
+Currently, all of our outstanding equity-based awards include provisions that accelerate vesting of such awards in the event of a change of control.
+The Compensation Committee believes that these provisions are properly designed to promote stability during a change of control and enable our executives to focus on corporate objectives during a change of control, even if their employment may be subsequently terminated.